 Mentioned in the NIH study referenced above, the 33-year-old man had a broad patch of pili multigemini hairs growing on his back for ten years and was only experiencing itchiness.

 Best Method For Removing Pili Multigemini Hairs – Plucking, Laser, or Waxing?

 Given that they are relatively harmless, most men will simply use their trusty pair of tweezers, remove them, and go on about their day.

 If you are thinking about waxing, this is likely going to be overkill, here’s why:

 Waxing and plucking are essentially do the same thing:

 Rip the hair from the root out of the skin.

-Plucking with tweezers is better for spot treatment where waxing is better for broad areas or defining lines (i.e. eye brows, chest, back, etc.)
+Plucking with tweezers is better for spot treatment, whereas waxing is better for broad areas or defining lines (i.e., eyebrows, chest, back, etc.)

-However, for some men who have a large bank roll and never want to see a pili multigemini in the same spot ever again may opt for laser treatment.
+However, some men who have a significant bankroll and never want to see a pili multigemini in the same spot ever again may opt for laser treatment.